ismaelsadeeq/block-explorer/README.md

-# ₿itcoin signet block explorer
+# Explore ₿tc  ₿itcoin signet block explorer
   The bitcoin signet block explorer will provide information about the current signet blockchain

   - Features